 The Yellow Wallpaper

 In time, the wallpaper takes on characteristics of a women trapped in the wall, coming to represent the postpartum mother's fractured psyche.
 The woman she described as trying to escape from the wallpaper was actually herself seeking to escape: from the room, from her station in life, and perhaps even from her patriarchal culture.
-The wallpaper (representing the woman's mental illness) was the only one helping her, sitting with her, listening to her, watching over her.
-In the end, it showed her exactly what she needed--to free herself.
+The wallpaper, acting as a reflection of the woman's mental illness, was the only one helping her, sitting with her, listening to her, watching over her.
+In the end, it showed her exactly what she needed—to free herself.
 Those symptoms were her advocate, and her way back to sanity (if only those closest to her had understood that).

-When our voice is silenced, when no one is listening to us, when we have no one advocating for us, when we're told our instincts are wrong and to "trust the experts," when we're left alone--like this woman was in the story--we dissociate, we fracture.
-It's as if our own consciousness has the answers, and so it goes OUTSIDE of us (quite literally OUT of our minds), to flag us down, waving its hands in the air, speaking in different voices than our own...and for what?
+When our voice is silenced, when no one is listening to us, when we have no one advocating for us, when we're told our instincts are wrong and to "trust the experts," when we're left alone—like this woman was in the story, whose name we never do get to find out—we dissociate.
+It's as if our own consciousness has the answers, and so it goes OUTSIDE of us to flag us down, waving its hands in the air, speaking in different voices than our own...and for what?
 To get our attention.
 To helps us find our way back.
 To help us heal.

 Your body knows what it needs.
 The prescription is inside of you.
 So often, those voices in our head are telling us exactly what we need to heal.
 My voice?
 The one that told me over and over again that no one would notice if I disappeared?
 I finally took ownership of it.
 I said, "these are my thoughts, so what am I gonna do about it?"
 I realized there was no-one outside of me telling me how unloveable I was.
 I was feeding myself those lies, based on misinterpretations and subliminal programming in my early childhood.
 I felt unwanted everywhere I went, because I never wanted myself.
 I felt everyone's professed love for me was never enough to make me feel whole, because I couldn't love myself.